 - A new section should used for each 2 teeth.

 - The molars at the back shouldn’t be neglected.

 How often should flossing take place?

-This process should happen once a day at least, if your child has eaten something sweet, or if a piece of food has become lodged between some teeth.
+Your child should floss at least once a day.
+Because if your child has eaten something sweet, or if a piece of food has become lodged between some teeth.